ing-bank/lion/README.md

 ### Astro how to

-- To start in dev mode run `nmm run start`
+- To start in dev mode run `npm run start`
 - To start in production mode:
   - Run `npm run build`
   - Run `npm run preview`